-Historic Homes: Francis Palmer Smith House
+Historic Homes: Restoring the Original Architecture of the Francis Palmer Smith House

 We love a home with history.
 The Francis Palmer Smith House is one such project with layer upon layer of rich stories to tell.